-Rock legends Motley Crue, Def Leppard, Poison and Joan Jett will embark on a massive 2020 North American tour that kicks off on July 7th in Miami, Florida and wraps up September 5th in Los Angeles, California.
+Rock legends Motley Crue, Def Leppard, Poison and Joan Jett will embark on a massive 2020 2021 North American tour that kicks off on June 19th in Nashville, Tennessee and wraps up September 12th in San Diego, California.

 These four artists are 80’s classic rock icons in every sense of the word.
 Motley Crue toured with Poison in 2011 and Def Leppard toured with Poison in 2017, but this will be the first time all three of these bands toured together.
 Joan Jett and The Blackhearts will be coming along for the ride as well.
 Because of a contract they signed in 2014, Motley Crue can’t legally play together unless all four band members agree to do so.
 Last month, the group uploaded a YouTube video with this contract being blown to bits.